 All of the other wives engage in extra-marital affairs not as an implicit critique of the plural marriage, but because of their desire for children and for the preservation of the polygynous household which for them is the only haven in a hopeless world.
 Children are the indisputable sine qua non of the Yoruba cultural existence presented.
 Without a child one’s life has no reality and one is a ghost in the world of the living.
 The significance of children is artfully highlighted at the beginning of the novel, describing Bolanle’s first night in the home, and we are reminded of it again at the end.
 At the beginning of the novel, such is the horror of foeticide that when in family time television viewing there is a news report about serial killings of pregnant women, the family members are viscerally affected with Baba Segi actually throwing up.
-At the end of the novel, the illness and death of the eldest daughter, Segi, is cast as a cataclysmic event which challenges the natural order of parent pre-deceasing child.
+At the end of the novel, the illness and death of the eldest daughter, Segi, is cast as a cataclysmic event that challenges the natural order of parent pre-deceasing child.
 Since the birth of children ensures the survival of marriage, the wives take the initiative and stop at nothing in the new urban context to make sure they fall pregnant.
 All the wives, except Bolanle, in a surreptitious and daring take on the traditional practice of tacit impregnation by a male relative in the case of the infertility of the husband, are made pregnant by lovers of their choice.
 In what is possibly a satirical postcolonial allusion to Lady Chatterley, the apparently lesbian Iya Segi chooses the chauffeur, Taju, to impregnate her.
 As noted above, Iya Segi may have accumulated wealth in the village much like a man, and she may desire women much like a man, but she is obliged to marry and be impregnated by a man in order to have children.
-It is her own wealth which allows the marriage to Ishola Alao to take place and her own ingenuity which allows her to be impregnated:
+It is her own wealth that allows the marriage to Ishola Alao to take place and her own ingenuity that allows her to be impregnated:

 “My husband?
 Mama, women don’t need husbands.”
 I spoke her own words back to her.